 According to a recent study, there is an estimation of at least 100,000 English teachers are currently needed in China, and the number should keep increasing in the next few years.
 Online language learning is also very popular.
 English learning centers provide English lesson clips and learning materials online, in addition to lectures.
 This has increased the value of expat ESL teachers and made it as one of the best-paying jobs in China.

 According to JobStreet.com’s Salary Report for overseas jobs, expats working in Oil and Gas engineers field are the highest paid workers abroad.
 Many top global Oil & Gas organizations are sourcing expatriate technical talent to fill managerial roles in locations such as Europe, the Americas, Africa, etc. To pursue a career in Oil & Gas field, it is recommended to try to get an internship as early as in university to obtain relative experiences, and enroll in Oil & Gas training programs to obtain appropriate certification.

-For expatriates living abroad with no previous experience, you can start from entry-level field workers.
+For expatriates living abroad with no previous experience, you can start from entry-level field workers and earn money abroad.
 Many countries are now experiencing Oil & Gas skill shortages and listed the job opportunities on their immigration websites.
 If you are interested in applying and have the qualifications to match, getting a work visa would be much easier.

 Don’t Forget International Health Insurance

 If you earning a living abroad, it is critical that you obtain adequate global health coverage.
 Expat Financial is able to offer flexible international health insurance plans for individual expatriates.
 The web site offers a variety of excellent global medical plans that can meet almost any need and budget.